Issues in Health Care Education /

 Closely connected to this is the need to increase both the diversity and the cultural competence of our health care workforce.

 For links to resources on other health policy issues, see Health Policy Topics.

 For links to diversity-focused career and education opportunities, see Links.

-To take action on these or other healthcare issues, see the "Service & Volunteerism" section of Humanism in Healthcare.
+To take action on these or other health care issues, see the "Service & Volunteerism" section of Humanism in Health Care.

-Numerous studies in recent years have documented disparities in the quality of health and healthcare among different racial, ethnic and socio-economic groups.
+Numerous studies in recent years have documented disparities in the quality of health and health care among different racial, ethnic and socio-economic groups.

 For more information about health disparities, see:

-In 2004, the Sullivan Commission published Missing Persons: Minorities in the Health Professions, its landmark report on the lack of diversity in the U.S. health workforce.
+In 2004, the Sullivan Commission published Missing Persons: Minorities in the Health Professions, its landmark report on the lack of diversity in the U.S. health care workforce.

-In April 2000, the Commonwealth Fund awarded a grant to the " Stanford University Center for Biomedical Ethics to create an educational tool that would bring clarity to the issue of cross cultural health.
-The documentary film “WORLDS APART” follows four families of diverse backgrounds facing critical medical decisions, and reveals how the patient's culture contrasts with the culture of the American health care system.
+In April 2000, the Commonwealth Fund awarded a grant to the Stanford University Center for Biomedical Ethics "to create an educational tool that would bring clarity to the issue of cross cultural health."
+The documentary film “Worlds Apart” follows four families of diverse backgrounds facing critical medical decisions and reveals how the patients' cultures contrast with the culture of the American health care system.